awaitlink/readlogs/README.md

 1. The worker should now be published at `<name>.<your-subdomain>.workers.dev`.

 ## Disclaimer
 This is an unofficial project.
-It is *not* affilated with the Signal Technology Foundation or Signal Messenger, LLC.
+It is *not* affiliated with the Signal Technology Foundation or Signal Messenger, LLC.